danielgafni/silero-audio-classification/README.md

 # Quick description

 - `silero-1d-classification.ipynb` is a notebook with a solution trained on Mel specters (not spectrograms) of the audio.
-It achieves 95% accuracy on validation and works very fast, the model is small.
+It achieves 95% accuracy on validation while trained on 1% of the data and works very fast, model is small.
 Unfortunately, I haven't spend enough time to investigate if the accuracy can be increased further by optimizing the hyperparameters.

 - `silero-2d-classification.ipynb` is a notebook with a solution trained on Mel spectrograms.
-It achieves almost 98% accuracy on test.
+It achieves almost 98% accuracy on test while trained on 10% of the data.

 - `silero-2d-clusterization.ipynb` is a notebook with a clusterization solution trained on Mel spectrograms.

-  Some pre-trained models can be found in the `models` directory.
+  Some pre-trained models can be found in the `models` directory, although I didn't save them systematically.